Jri-creator/rokomote/README.md

 2. Enjoy controlling your Roku, the easy way!

+## Progress
+I am building a GUI version based on Zenity for those who don't like keyboard navigation or are stuck with a mouse.
+This development is slow, but once it is ready I may release it into a new repository.

 ## Acknowledgments

 Rokomote is Free and Open Source Software, developed with assistance